anandojha/qmrebind/docs/installation.rst

     tar -xf xtb-6.5.1-linux-x86_64.tar.xz

-4. After extracting, the folder is named xtb-6.5.1-linux-x86_64.

-5. Go to the folder, get into xtb-6.5.1/bin, copy the xtb executable to the orca folder in HOME, and rename it as otool_xtb.
+4. Copy the xtb executable to the orca folder in HOME, and rename it as otool_xtb.

 .. code-block:: bash